-Thai Curry Soup
+Why Thai Curry Soup?

 But that's okay, because the best part is the broth anyway.
 It's a little bit spicy, a tiny bit sweet, and incredibly fragrant from the combination of coconut milk and red curry paste.

 I've made a soup similar to this with summer veggies and green curry paste in the past, and I thought I could switch out the green curry with red and I'd get something pretty close to the Thai restaurant Red Curry Soup.

 After going through all the work of making this, I realized that, other than the red curry, this is pretty similar to the Coconut Lime Tofu Soup I posted last year.
 (And I even mentioned the Thai restaurant in that post too.)

 But let's not dwell on that.
-Let's dwell instead on the awesomeness that is Thai Red Curry Soup.
+Let's dwell instead on the awesomeness that is this Thai Red Curry Soup.

 - 6 cups vegetable broth

-- 1- inch ginger, peeled and cut into slices
+- 1- inch ginger peeled and cut into slices

-- 8 oz white mushrooms, sliced
+- 8 oz white mushrooms sliced

-- 14 oz firm tofu, cut into bite-sized cubes
+- 14 oz firm tofu cut into bite-sized cubes

-- 1 (13.5 oz) can lite coconut milk
+- 14 oz lite coconut milk canned

-- 3 tbsp red curry paste
+- 3 tbsp Thai red curry paste

-- 2–3 tsp brown sugar (optional)
+- 2 tsp brown sugar optional

 - Bring broth and ginger to a boil over high heat.